secret-sahil/ptublog-website/README.md

 - User block system.
 After blocking user will not able to sell product, edit product and view seller contact details.
 - Linked with discord webhook to maintain all logs.

-## Installation on localhost
+## Installation

-ptublog.in use [XAMPP](https://www.apachefriends.org/index.html) to run.
+You can use [XAMPP](https://www.apachefriends.org/index.html) to run it on localhost you just need to change some links from https://ptublog.in/ to https://localhost/